munozalexm15/SlipperyNotes/README.md

  - [X] Homepage
  - [X] Login and register formularies (With user token, password encryption, etc.)
  - [X] User page (Where he can search, create, delete notes) -> WIP
- - [ ] Notes creation / edit page-> WIP
+ - [X] Notes creation / edit page-> WIP
  - [ ] Erase notes
  - [ ] Archive notes
  - [ ] Add tags (And allow users to set tags to notes)
  - [ ] Add reminders to the notes and notify users when it's time
- - [ ] Allow to append photos to the notes
+ - [?]
+Allow to append photos to the notes
- - [ ] Configure user data (Add profile picture, add name and surnames, etc.)
+ - [?]
+Configure user data (Add profile picture, add name and surnames, etc.)
  - [ ] Erase account

+#WARNING

+The project uses FOSCKEditorBundle, which supports CKEDITOR4.

+CKEditor4 reached its End-of-Life in 2023 and the version the app is using is the 1.16.2 one.
+This means a lot of security risks exists and are not taken into account because this proyect's purpose is for learning and it's not meant to be used in real development environment.